GoogleChrome/developer.chrome.com/site/en/articles/reporting-api/index.md

 development because **real users**, **real networks**, and **real devices** change the game.
-The Reporting API helps catch some of these errors&mdash;such as security violations or deprecated and soon-to-be-deprecated API calls&mdash;across your site, and transmits them to an endpoint you've specified.
+The Reporting API helps catch some of these errors&mdash;such as security violations or deprecated and soon-to-be-deprecated API calls across your site, and transmits them to an endpoint you've specified.

 It lets you declare what you'd like to monitor via HTTP headers, and is